pocketchange/pocketchange-android-sdk/README.md

 **You must disable test mode before submiting your app for QA, a production build of an apk with test mode enabled will throw a fatal error.** (This ensures apks that are released to the Play Store do not point to our sandbox environment)

-## Step 1: Obtain an ID for your application
+## Step 1: Obtain an API Key for Your Application

-In order to integrate the Pocket Change Android SDK, you must first obtain an APP\_ID from your account manager.
-Each application will have a separate APP\_ID.
+In order to integrate the Pocket Change Android SDK, you must first obtain an API key (formerly referred to as an "App ID") from your account manager.
+Each application will have a separate key.

 ## Step 2: Download the SDK